PrideMatch/PrideMatch-frontend/README.md

 # PrideMatch-frontend

 ## About
+A React app called Pride Match, where the LGBTQIA+ community and allies can find teammates/friends to game and connect with!
+Users can browse through a selection of games and add teammates who play the same games and share similar interests shown on their profiles.
+Their profile can also display their gender, pronouns, and orientation.

 The recommendations page suggests teammates based off the users' mutual teammates and other potential teammates' interests and games.
 If a user is not logged in, then random teammates will be displayed.